 8. Join or create a Mastermind group.

-When you’re looking to grow your blog and turn it into a business, it is so important to surround yourself with people who will fuel, motivate, and inspire you.
-Joining a Mastermind is an amazing way to connect with like-minded bloggers who will help you grow in your blog and business journey.
+When you want to turn your blog into a full-time business, you need to surround yourself with people who will fuel, motivate, and inspire you.
+Joining a Mastermind group is an amazing way to connect with like-minded bloggers who’ll help you grow.

-The perfect Mastermind will have somewhere between 3-8 members, and generally you’ll want everyone in the group to be at a similar stage with their blog/business.
-From there, what you do in your Mastermind is completely up to you!
-You might meet up once a week on Skype, create a Facebook group to chat daily, or even meet up in person.
+The perfect Mastermind will have somewhere between 3-8 members, and generally you'll want everyone in the group to be at a similar-ish stage with their blog/business.
+From there, what you do inside your Mastermind is completely up to you!
+You might meet up once a week on Zoom, create a Facebook group to chat with each other daily, or even meet up in person.

-10. Write a Business Plan for your blog.
+10. create a Business Plan for your blog.

 Business Plans were a foreign concept to me until I was getting ready to launch Blog Beautifully in the spring of 2016.
-I stumbled across an article that explained why they were so valuable for bloggers, and I knew right away that I wanted to create one.
-Now that I understand their purpose and have seen their magic, I’m a believer!
+Now that I understand their purpose and have seen their magic, I'm a big fan!

 Why do Business Plans work so well for bloggers?
-Because having a game plan for how you’ll grow and monetize your site will be a huge factor in your ultimate success.
+Because having a game plan for how you'll grow and make money from your blog will be a huge factor in your success (or lack of success).
+Not only does a good Business Plan outline a step-by-step plan for your blog's growth, it’ll also help you decide on the things you won't be spending your time on, which is just as important.

 11. Invest in online courses.

-For the longest time, I steered clear of blogging courses and ebooks.
+For such a long time, I steered clear of blogging courses and ebooks.
 I was convinced that I could learn absolutely everything on my own.
 But you know what?
-I was wrong.
+I was dead wrong.

-12. Use the Pomodoro Technique to maximize productivity.
+12. Use the Pomodoro Technique to maximize your productivity.

 Which of these 12 items are you most excited to incorporate into your routine?
-Do you already do some of these things?
+Do you already do some of these things for your blog?
 Let me know!